 26. In the unlikely event that the Parties later have a dispute about the meaning of this Proposal or whether one or the other failed to meet their responsibilities under this Proposal, the Parties agree to the following:

 a.
 The complaining party will provide a written explanation of their dispute to the other party, and the parties will then, within seven (7) days, in good faith discuss the dispute and seek a mutually acceptable resolution.
 If the dispute has not been resolved within thirty (30) business days after such good faith discussions begin, either party is free to assert its rights in court, if they choose.

 c.
-If any part of this Proposal is determined by a court to be illegal, invalid, or unenforceable, this Proposal will be still be enforce between the parties as to the remainder of this Proposal.
+If any part of this Proposal is determined by a court to be illegal, invalid, or unenforceable, this Proposal will still be enforced between the parties as to the remainder of this Proposal.

 d.
 Damages for breach of this Proposal will be limited as follows: to DESIGN FIRM, the total dollar amount of this Proposal; to CLIENT, the reasonable cost of performing any substitute work necessary to complete the project, and attorney fees and costs to the prevailing party in any lawsuit.

 27. Neither party will be considered to acquiesce to any breach of this Proposal by the other party unless they say so in writing.

 28. The party’s responsibilities in this Proposal are subject to all relevant laws and government regulations.